-Navigating a complex asylum system and adapting to life in the UK create specific challenges for young people seeking refuge.
 Our work with young people includes those living with families seeking asylum, separated young people in the care of the local authority (UASCs), and refugee young people.

-Much research has documented the anxiety felt by children and young people during the asylum process, and in particular the feelings of being in limbo and unable to plan for their future.
-While children and young people are often remarkably courageous and resilient in the face of adversity, the treatment they receive once in the UK can have both a positive and negative effect on their emotional well-being.
+Navigating a complex asylum system and adapting to life in the UK create specific challenges for young people seeking refuge.
+Much research has documented the anxiety felt by children and young people during the asylum process.
+In particular the feelings of being in limbo and unable to plan for their future.
+While children and young people are often remarkably courageous and resilient in the face of adversity, the treatment they receive once in the UK often has a negative effect on their emotional well-being.

-Secondly, we aim to reduce social isolation through a programme of events and activities, and increase their awareness and orientation to the local area and access to youth specific services.
+Secondly, we aim to reduce social isolation through an exciting programme of events and activities.
+These are also designed to increase their orientation within the local area and access to youth specific services.

-Work also includes individual case-work, advocacy, mentoring, guidance and signposting to other relevant services and organisations in the City who we work in partnership with.
+Work also includes individual case-work, advocacy, mentoring, guidance and signposting to other relevant services and organisations in the city who we work in partnership with.

 ‘It’s been really wonderful being part of the youth group, it really helped me get through bad times and helped me improve my English, and I want to say thank you to the staff so much.’